-- 156. Men and women have different roles and responsibilities within their communities.
-Gender inequality is present in access and control over assets, natural resources, knowledge, capacities and opportunities, and can lead to different levels of vulnerability. - 157.
-A study of 141 countries over 20 years on disasters impact over women's and men's life expectancy shows a gendered disparity in mortality rates from natural disasters and their

-- aftermaths (Neumayer & Plümper, 2007).
-Results presented include: (i) natural disasters lower women's life expectancy more than men's (either more women are killed or they are killed at a younger age than males); (ii) the greater natural disaster's death toll, the greater gender gap in life expectancy; and (iii) the higher women's socio-economic status, the weaker the effect on the gender gap in life expectancy. - 158.
+- 144. Men and women have different roles and responsibilities within their communities.
+Gender inequality is present in access and control over assets, natural resources, knowledge, capacities and opportunities, and can lead to different levels of vulnerability. - 145.
+A study of 141 countries over 20 years on disasters impact over women's and men's life expectancy shows a gendered disparity in mortality rates from natural disasters and their aftermaths (Neumayer & Plümper, 2007).
+Results presented include: (i) natural disasters lower women's life expectancy more than men's (either more women are killed or they are killed at a younger age than males); (ii) the greater natural disaster's death toll, the greater gender gap in life expectancy; and (iii) the higher women's socio-economic status, the weaker the effect on the gender gap in life expectancy. - 146.
 In this view, the Hyogo Framework for Action (2005 2015) calls for an integration of a gender perspective "into all disaster risk management policies, plans and decision-making processes, including those related to risk assessment, early warning, information management, and education and training".
-Sendai Framework for Disaster Risk Reduction (2015 2030) goes further, and calls upon relevant stakeholders, at the national and local level, to "invest in, develop, maintain and strengthen people-centred multi-hazard, multisectoral forecasting and early warning systems, disaster risk and emergency communications mechanisms, social technologies and hazard-monitoring telecommunications systems; develop such systems through a participatory process; tailor them to the needs of users, including social and cultural requirements, in particular gender; promote the application of simple and low-cost early warning equipment and facilities; and broaden release channels for natural disaster early warning information". - 159.
+Sendai Framework for Disaster Risk Reduction (2015 2030) goes further, and calls upon relevant stakeholders, at the national and local level, to "invest in, develop, maintain and strengthen people-centred multi-hazard, multisectoral forecasting and early warning systems, disaster risk and emergency communications mechanisms, social technologies and hazard-monitoring telecommunications systems; develop such systems through a participatory process; tailor them to the needs of users, including social and cultural requirements, in particular gender; promote the application of simple and low-cost early warning equipment and facilities; and broaden release channels for natural disaster early warning information". - 147.
 Project design has taken into consideration gender differences and has identified outputs and activities where women can have more of a leading role.
-Also, gender perspective has been mainstreamed in a number of project actions like evacuation plans, education and communication strategies, and the narrators' initiative, to ensure that both women and men's needs are addressed. - 160.
-A detailed Gender Analysis was dedicated to the project, which can be viewed in Annex 17.
+Also, gender perspective has been mainstreamed in a number of project actions like evacuation plans, education and communication strategies, and the narrators' initiative, to ensure that both women and men's needs are addressed.
+Paragraph □ list project action in support of gender equality and women's empowerment.